applicaster/developer.applicaster.com/book/Zapp-Pipes/protocols/login_and_payment_protocol.md

 # Login and Payment Protocol

-This document outlines the requirements for mapping the data to determine whether login and/or payment are required to gain access to a video item.
+This document outlines the requirements for mapping the data which determines whether login and/or payment are required to gain access to a video item.

 ## The "Free" flag
 Previously, the flag that was used to achieve this was the "free" flag in the extensions section of the item.
 However, there are a few drawbacks to using the "free" flag: